onap/vnfrqts-requirements/docs/Chapter7.rst

 Figure 2.
 VES/JSON Driven Model

-VNF vendors will provide a YAML artifact to the Service Provider that describes:
+VNF providers will provide a YAML artifact to the Service Provider that describes:

 * standard VES/JSON model information elements (key/values) that the VNF provides
 * any additional non-standard (custom) VES/JSON model information elements (key/values) that the VNF provides

-Using the semantics and syntax supported by YAML, vendors will indicate specific conditions that may arise, and recommend actions that should be taken at specific thresholds, or if specific conditions repeat within a specified time interval.
+Using the semantics and syntax supported by YAML, VNF providers will indicate specific conditions that may arise, and recommend actions that should be taken at specific thresholds, or if specific conditions repeat within a specified time interval.

-Based on the vendor’s recommendations, the Service Provider may create additional YAML artifacts (using ONAP design Studio), which finalizes Service Provider engineering rules for the processing of the vendor’s events.
-The Service Provider may alter the threshold levels recommended by the vendor, and may modify and more clearly specify actions that should be taken when specified conditions arise.
+Based on the VNF provider’s recommendations, the Service Provider may create additional YAML artifacts (using ONAP design Studio), which finalizes Service Provider engineering rules for the processing of the VNF events.
+The Service Provider may alter the threshold levels recommended by the VNF providor, and may modify and more clearly specify actions that should be taken when specified conditions arise.
 The Service Provider-created version of the YAML artifact will be distributed to ONAP applications by the Design framework.